 Summary of changes

-This edition of IBM Content Manager OnDemand for iSeries Common Server: Indexing Reference contains new technical information.
-There may be some instances where changes were made, but change bars are missing.
+This edition of IBM Content Manager OnDemand for i5/OS Common Server Indexing Reference contains new technical information.
+There might be some instances where changes were made, but change bars are missing.
 Significant changes to note are: